MicrosoftDocs/SupportArticles-docs/Outlook/Client/calendaring/configure-room-finder-rooms-workspaces.md

 Room Finder is a web-based feature that you can set up for your users to find available [meeting rooms](/exchange/recipients/room-mailboxes) and [workspaces](/exchange/troubleshoot/outlook-issues/create-book-workspace-outlook) that are suitable for their use.
 Every meeting room and workspace must be set up in Exchange Online so that it displays in Room Finder.
 Each of these spaces is configured with a room mailbox or a workspace mailbox respectively both of which are a specific type of resource mailbox.
 To reserve these spaces, users need to include the associated mailbox in their meeting request.

-Because rooms and workspaces are physical locations, and there can be multiple such spaces in a building, it is best to organize them into logical groups called room lists to manage them easily in Room Finder.
+Because rooms and workspaces are physical locations, and there can be multiple such spaces in a building, it's best to organize them into logical groups called room lists to manage them easily in Room Finder.

 Each room list is a specially designated distribution group, and its members are the resource mailboxes for each room and workspace that's part of the list.
 While there is no hard limit for the number of rooms and workspaces that can be added to a room list, the maximum number of rooms and workspaces that can be returned in a search on Room Finder is 100.
-To ensure optimal performance, it is best for each room list to have a maximum of 50 room mailboxes and workspace mailboxes.
+To ensure optimal performance, it's best for each room list to have a maximum of 50 room mailboxes and workspace mailboxes.

 Room lists can be organized by: